Cheapest Car Insurance in Arizona for 2026

 Use a telematics discount if you drive safely

-Two of the five cheapest Arizona insurers offer telematics programs.
+Enroll in a telematics program if you drive safely and consistently.
+Two of the five cheapest Arizona insurers offer these programs.
 Both can lower your rate at renewal, and both can raise it if your driving scores poorly during the monitoring period.

 • Travelers: IntelliDrive monitors driving behavior for 90 days.
 Safe drivers get a discount at renewal.
 Poor scores during the monitoring period can raise your rate.